How to Decorate a Fall Table with Leaves

 As I mentioned earlier, I started planning this tablescape in my head a few weeks ago.
 Here were my “ingredients”.

 I made my fall leaf napkin rings.
 The leaves were a Dollar Tree purchase last year that I never used.
-I found them this year and added them to one of my fabric-covered pumpkins.
+I found them in my fall decorative supplies box and added them to one of my fabric-covered pumpkins.

 All I needed was a hole punch, scissors, and twine.
 It was easy to tie the twine around my linen napkins, an estate sale buy.